Physics Residency Program Information

 Residency Program at UCSF.

 As part of a major academic institution, our department considers residents training one of its most important functions.
 We have a long history of training residents and postdoctoral fellows in radiation physics.
-The physics residency training program was established in September 1993 with the specific goal of training clinical medical physicists.
+The UCSF Residency Program in Radiation Oncology Physics was established in September 1993 with the specific goal of training clinical medical physicists.

 Our program is accredited through the Commission on Accreditation for Medical Physics Education Programs (CAMPEP – https://www.campep.org), and provides structured clinical training in an academically rich environment.
 Residents gain competencies in all areas of radiation oncology physics and are well prepared to achieve certification by the American board of Radiology in Therapeutic Radiology Physics (ABR – https://www.theabr.org).
 The program is governed in part by the UCSF Office for Graduate Medical Education (OGME) office, which offers full benefits and privileges to all the residents.
 The duration of the clinical training is 2 years, with the availability for an optional year dedicated to research.
 UCSF promotes an inclusive atmosphere that provides mentorship and support for trainees from diverse environment, and foster multi-disciplinary collaboration.